 Before Suhoor and Iftar, it was traditional to eat dates first because this is what the Prophet Muhammad (PBUH) did.
 Drinking a lot of water is also traditional to keep hydrated and healthy throughout the day.

 If a Muslim breaks the fast and they don’t have a valid reason to do so (such as being poorly), they have to pay Kaffarah.
 They can pay it in two ways:

 - Fast for an extra 60 consecutive days

 - Make a charitable donation that is enough to feed 60 hungry people for 60 days

 The End of Ramadan

 After the 10th crescent moon has been seen above Mecca, Ramadan is officially over.
-To celebrate the end of fasting, the three-day Eid ul-Fitr celebrations begin.
-They are almost similar to Christmas celebrations in the sense that everyone wears their best clothes, eats lots of food, spends lots of time with family and friends, and children receive presents.
-There is a lot of praying and people say “Eid Mubarak” to each other, which means “Happy Eid” or “Have a blessed Eid”.
+To celebrate the end of fasting, the three-day Eid al-Fitr celebrations begin.
+They are almost similar to Christmas celebrations in the sense that everyone wears their best clothes, eats lots of food, spends lots of time with family and friends, and Ramadan gifts for kids are received.
+There is a lot of praying, and people say “Eid Mubarak” to each other, which means “Happy Eid” or “Have a blessed Eid”.